Brettlandis1/cmpt-120-Brett-Landis/assignments/api/README.md

     return jsonify({"books": books})
 ```

 Now let's give this a run: http://127.0.0.1:5000/books.
 You will now see all the books we defined in the books list object in JSON.
-Keep in mind, typically these REST APIs are used to fetch data from
+Keep in mind, typically these REST APIs are used to fetch data from a backend database.

-We have our very own REST API.
+Okay, so now ee have our very own REST API.
 It returns a JSON to us.
 So that means if you have ever worked with an API before, this is more or less the format/data that comes back from a REST API.
 Obviously we won’t be covering all the different endpoints that you can create since that would be too much information in one assignment.
 We will however create a GET with a specified ID of the model since that is a pretty common endpoint as well.

 So now let's create an endpoint that is ID specific.